GSA/digitalgov.gov/content/post/2015-10-19-the-content-corner-helping-your-content-contributors.md

 date: 2015-10-19 10:04:17 -0400
 title: 'The Content Corner\: Helping Your Content Contributors'
 summary: 'Recently,&nbsp;I shared some suggestions and personal lessons learned for agencies either shopping for a new CMS or preparing to revamp their content strategy and workflow.
-Let’stake things one step further and focus on arguably the most important parts of your CMS\: the content creator or&nbsp;user.
+Let’s take things one step further and focus on arguably the most important parts of your CMS\: the content creator or&nbsp;user.
 Arguments can be made that content is the most'
 authors: [tymanuel]
 categories:
   - Content